april-sang-codes-display/Explore-AIML-R-Focus/Experimental Design/Randomized_Block_Design_Example.md

   - A company wants to replace some software.

-They have four choices (we’ll call them A-D).
+They have four choices (A-D).
 The selection team conducted a trial to compare the four products.
 They selected 6 different tasks and chose 24 employees to the tasks in groups of 4 at random.
 Within each group, one employee used each product to complete the task.
 We’ll focus on the timee taken to complete the task.
-(The data are available on Learn as ‘RBDProducts.csv’.)

 ``` r
 RBD <- read.csv('RBDProducts.csv')